Flag Of The United States Of America

 Piety Hill Day of Service Greenwood Cemetery 2021

-Piety Hill Chapter members decorated 185 veteran's graves
+Piety Hill Chapter members decorated 185 veteran's graves with American flags in the Greenwood Cemetery, Birmingham.

 Photo courtesy of Doug Ashley